-Finally enjoying playing music for the first time, Michael enrolled at the Conservatoire de Musique de Quebec.
-At the Conservatoire, Michael obtained his Master’s in Viola Performance, studying viola with Francois Paradis and chamber music with Darren Lowe.
-He also had the opportunity to study with Pinchas Zuckerman and Steven Dann at the NAC in Ottawa (Young Artists Programme) as well as Roberto Diaz and Bruno Giuranna at Domaine Forget in Quebec.
-He was a member of NYO in 1995.
+Born and raised in Saskatchewan, Michael Bursey started playing the violin at an early age.
+He later switched to the viola after breaking his thumb and fingers playing football.
+He studied at the Conservatoire de Musique de Quebec.
+At the Conservatoire, he obtained his master’s degree in Viola Performance, studying viola with Francois Paradis and chamber music with Darren Lowe.
+He also had the opportunity to study with Pinchas Zuckerman and Steven Dann at the National Arts Centre in Ottawa as well as Roberto Diaz and Bruno Giuranna at Domaine Forget in Quebec.
+He is a former member of the National Youth Orchestra of Canada.